Skip to content

 Assess significant financing component under IFRS 15.60 / ASC 606-10-32-15 Does timing of payment provide customer or entity with significant financing benefit, requiring separation of revenue from interest income/expense?
 Rules Engine Auditor

-Deterministic application of IFRS 15.60-65 + ASC 606-10-32-15: practical expedient applied where period between transfer of promised goods/services and payment is one year or less; significant financing component recognised where (a) advance payment or deferred payment exceeds one year, AND (b) timing difference provides customer or entity with significant financing benefit; discount rate is the rate that would be reflected in a separate financing transaction at contract inception (entity's incremental borrowing rate or customer's incremental borrowing rate); presented separately as interest income/expense under IFRS 15.65 + ASC 606-10-32-20 - not as revenue.
+Deterministic application of IFRS 15.60-65 and ASC 606-10-32-15: practical expedient applied where period between transfer of promised goods/services and payment is one year or less; significant financing component recognised where (a) advance payment or deferred payment exceeds one year, AND (b) timing difference provides customer or entity with significant financing benefit; discount rate is the rate that would be reflected in a separate financing transaction at contract inception (entity's incremental borrowing rate or customer's incremental borrowing rate); presented separately as interest income/expense under IFRS 15.65 and ASC 606-10-32-20 - not as revenue.
 Common in long-term construction contracts, advance subscription pricing, multi-year service contracts

 Decision Record